-Figure 3: Approximate number of distinct items in the hash-sharing database
+Figure 3 [to be designed]: Approximate number of distinct items in the hash-sharing database \The number of distinct textual items is not shown because the number is too small (approximately 200 items).

 Taxonomy for the Hash-Sharing Database

 Tech companies often have slightly different operational definitions of "terrorism" or what constitutes "terrorist content."
 These definitions guide them in identifying, reviewing, and taking action on their platforms in line with their policies and terms of service.